When Joining a Startup Accelerator Program is a Bad Idea

 Most startup accelerators provide seed money in exchange for equity in your startup.

 As an entrepreneur, you may worry about this clause.
-What if an accelerator takes too much equity and it becomes difficult for you to raise another round later?
+What if an accelerator takes too much equity and it becomes difficult for you to raise another round from angel investors and venture capital firms later?
 This image below from brandalyzer illustrates an ideal equity dilution situation:

 There are no established norms in the startup investment industry, but on an average 5 to 7% of your startup equity will be diluted if you opt for an accelerator program.